caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 There are 3 different single-task classification: type, material and creator.
 Each task uses specific training images and training model is in different ipynb file saved in google drive.

 ### Type classification
+Classify the type of artworks according to images of artworks.
 #### Training images
 Images are saved in Directory:Google Drive:ML_FP_2022/data2022/type